 The Hidden Costs No One Puts in Their Pricing Page

 Every platform pricing page shows you one number.
-Here's what else goes into the actual monthly cost:
+Here's what else goes into the actual monthly cost.

 Telephony Costs